 Rafting & Kayaking - While Turkey is not commonly recognized for its rivers, some of them make for excellent white water rafting.
 One river, the Çoruh, has even been ranked among the top ten in the world by professional rafters.
 In addition to the thrill, rafting is an opportunity to visit remote areas of Turkey, where locals live in traditional villages and maintain ways of life which have been forgotten elsewhere.
 Trip lengths between a day and a week are available.
 Other commercially rafted rivers include the Dalaman, the Köprülü, and the Zamanti.

 If you’d prefer an ocean voyage, try a sea kayaking trip just off the coast of the village of Ucagiz.
-Here, you’ll feel worlds away from the touristy beach resorts Turkey is better known for.
+Here, you’ll feel worlds away from the touristy beach resorts the country is better known for.
 Even better, this stretch of coastline is liberally peppered with the submerged ruins of ancient Kekova.
 Experience the thrill of paddling just above underwater walls, pillars, and stairways.
 End the day in a village accessible only by sea.

 Culture & History - Unless you’re staying for several months, expect difficulty deciding which cultural sites to visit.
 There are simply too many good destinations to choose from!
 Must-see highlights include a tour of Istanbul, the ancient underground cities of Kaymakli and Derinkuyu, Simena’s Crusader castle, a stroll through Ephesus, and a dip in a hot spring with some locals.

 Snowshoeing – If Cappadocia is a strange moonscape by summer, the winter snows transform it into a peaceful, ancient plain with a strong attachment to times gone by.
 Blanketed in deep snow, Cappadocia’s unlikely-looking rock formations and deep crevasses become more wondrous, but also more dangerous.
-Snowshoers stay with local families, at pensions, and sometimes at Guzelyurt’s converted monastery.
+Snowshoeers stay with local families, at pensions, and sometimes at Guzelyurt’s converted monastery.

-Cycling - A cycling holiday in Turkey is a great way to explore the countryside at your own pace, either solo or with fellow travellers or a tour group.
-The most recommended cycling routes on Turkey trips are those along the southern Turquoise Coast around Antalya, where you can experience Turkish cuisine, explore Roman ruins, and squeeze in some beach bumming in addition to having a great ride.
+Cycling - A cycling holiday is a great way to explore the countryside at your own pace, either solo or with fellow travellers or a tour group.
+The most recommended cycling routes are those along the southern Turquoise Coast around Antalya, where you can experience Turkish cuisine, explore Roman ruins, and squeeze in some beach bumming in addition to having a great ride.
 Cycling holidays in this area also allow you to combine biking and a Lycian Way trek into one trip.

-Walking, Trekking and Hiking - If you have time for one trek in Turkey, go to Cappadocia, a region of unique geological, cultural and historical features.
+Walking, Trekking and Hiking - If you only have the time for one trek whilst in Turkey, then we strongly go to Cappadocia, a region of unique geological, cultural and historical features.
 In the area around Göreme, the sedimentary rock has eroded in fantastical patterns, forming hundreds of stunning pillars and minaret-like formations.
 The area has been occupied by humans since at least the late Bronze Age, and for centuries, the villagers of the central Cappadocia Region have carved out the softer volcanic rock deposits to create dwellings, churches and monasteries.
 Trekkers can stay at small pensions in villages throughout the region.
 The Göreme Open Air Museum is the most famous site, containing over 30 rock-carved churches and chapels.

 The Lycian Way is a 500km trail that winds through the Tekke peninsula, marked approximately every 100m by red-white paint flashes.
 The route begins near Antalya and winds south along the coast, passing secluded beaches, ruins, camel farms, and terraced fields.
 Think of it as the beach holiday to end all others.